tidal3527/stable-research/docs/02-market-trends/03-stablecoins-impact-traditional-finance/index.md

 ## Impact on Commerce and Business Operations

 ### **Lower Payment Costs for Merchants**
 Stablecoins can potentially reduce transaction fees for businesses, making them an attractive alternative to credit card payments.
-Large onsumer-facing companies like Regal Cinemas are expected to begin stablecoin payments pilots ([PYMNTS](https://www.pymnts.com/cryptocurrency/2024/stablecoins-biggest-2024-moves-from-cross-border-b2b-to-real-time-treasury/#:~:text=During%202024%2C%20stablecoins%E2%80%99%20role%20as,United%20States%20using%20the%C2%A0USDC%20stablecoin)).
+Prominent consumer-facing companies like Regal Cinemas are expected to begin stablecoin payments pilots ([PYMNTS](https://www.pymnts.com/cryptocurrency/2024/stablecoins-biggest-2024-moves-from-cross-border-b2b-to-real-time-treasury/#:~:text=During%202024%2C%20stablecoins%E2%80%99%20role%20as,United%20States%20using%20the%C2%A0USDC%20stablecoin)).

 ### **Faster B2B Payments and Supply Chain Finance**
 Businesses using stablecoins for payments can settle invoices immediately, reducing cash conversion cycles and improving liquidity.